borisf/borisf.github.io/index.md

 Hi 👏, and welcome to my site!

 I am a Senior Software Engineer and a Tech Lead working as a Partner Engineer at Google.
-I guide developers at game companies on [Google Play Games Services](https://developer.android.com/games/pgs/overview) client-server integrations and Linux optimizations.
+I guide developers at game companies on [Google Play Games Services](https://developer.android.com/games/pgs/overview) client-server integrations and memory optimizations.
 I enjoy the intersection of technology, problem solving and people.

 My expertise includes: